This is what Nova says she looks like.

 Every day, on her own:

-• 5:00 AM — Writes a dream journal from random memories, styled by a randomly rolled mood
+- 5:00 AM — Writes a dream journal from random memories, generates a painting via SwarmUI

-She also monitors the house (cameras, HomeKit sensors, UniFi network), watches Plex for what’s playing, processes incoming email, checks on the NAS, and maintains her own memory database.
+She monitors the house (15 UniFi Protect cameras, HomeKit sensors, UniFi network), watches Plex, processes incoming email, checks the Synology NAS, and maintains her own memory database.

-She runs 177 scripts.
-She manages 45+ scheduled tasks.
+She runs 200+ scripts.
+She manages 75 scheduled tasks.
+She has 5 autonomous background agents running 24/7.
 She never sleeps.

 Her Nightly Reflections